 In order to ensure that the reductions are correct, two mechanisms are used:

-1. First, an interactive protocol is performed with a verifier who helps randomizing the halving of polynomials.
+1. First, an interactive protocol is performed with a verifier who helps randomize the halving of polynomials.
 In each round the prover commits to a "layer" polynomial.

 Setup